limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Unstacking the `sudo` Russian Doll

-I was able to SSH in to `nick`'s account using the credentials `(nick:custodio)` and here's where the crazy `sudo` Russian doll fun begins.
+I was able to SSH in to `nick`'s account using the credential `(nick:custodio)` and here's where the crazy `sudo` Russian doll fun begins.

 ![nick.png](/assets/images/posts/cyberry-walkthrough/cyberry-19.png)